frostoven/ram_os/README.md

 have read their source and know what you are doing.
 Those scripts assume they're being run from their containing directory.

-You can use this system to load a whole different OS or chroot setup, which will replace the host OS until reboot.
-See `OS_ROOT` in `vars.include` for documentation.

 ## How it works

 * Stops your display manager